 Students will spend a term further developing lifelong cooking skills.
 They will add more recipes and skills to their repertoire, enabling them to develop their work within the kitchen.
 Properties of food and the Australian Guide to Healthy Eating will feature, along with food safety and hygiene skills.
-In addition, students will complete a textiles unit and learning skills centred around hand sewing and utilising a sewing machine.
+Students will complete a textiles unit and learn skills centred around hand sewing and utilising a sewing machine.